djatwood/ucstn/content/capability-statement.md

 ## Differentiators

 Universal Contract Services has uniquely positioned itself to partner with prime contractors by bringing an experienced service professionals to gain a market share for a larger company in communities where it would not be cost efficient for a prime to do business.
 Universal Contract Services will increase productivity and would be interested in sharing the cost of a project that the prime is seeking.
-Universal Contract Services could save the prime contractor 20-30 percent saving in annually.
+Universal Contract Services could save the prime contractor 20-30 percent annually.

 ## General Information